-Every year, hundreds of individual students and student teams submit video clips and trailers of their best Unreal Engine projects in the hope of getting featured in the annual, GDC-premiered Unreal Engine student sizzle reel.
+Every year, hundreds of individual students and student teams submit video clips and trailers of their best Unreal Engine projects in the hope of getting featured in the annual, GDC-premiered Unreal Student Showcase.

-Want your beautiful Unreal Engine project to be considered for inclusion in the 2020 student sizzle reel?
+Want your beautiful Unreal Engine project to be considered for inclusion in the showcase?
 Here are our top tips:

 Give your project a unique title